kylewenceslas/ionic-docs/src/pages/react/navigation.md

 If the navigated URL were "/sessions", it would match the first route and add a URL parameter named "tab" with the value of "sessions" to the resulting `match` object passed into `SessionsPage`.

 When a user navigates to a session detail page ("/sessions/1" for instance), the second route adds a URL parameter named "tab" with a value of "sessions".
 When `IonRouterOutlet` sees that both pages are in the same "sessions" tab, it provides an animated page transition to the new view.
-If a user navigates to a new tab ("speakers" in this case), `IonRouterOutlet` knows not to provide the animation.
+If a user navigates to a new tab ("speakers" in this case), `IonRouterOutlet` knows how to provide the animation.

 ### Switches in IonRouterOutlet